Vaiy108/stm32-can-telemetry-node/README.md

 <img src="images/step3_spi_cubeide_config.png" width="400"/>
 </p>

+---

 # Step 4 — CAN Interface Architecture and Hardware Bring-up

 ## Objective

-Prepare a CAN-ready embedded telemetry architecture using STM32, SN65HVD230 CAN transceiver, and USB-CAN interface hardware.
+Prepare a scalable CAN telemetry architecture using STM32, MCP2515 SPI-CAN controller, and SN65HVD230 CAN transceiver hardware.

-This step focuses on hardware architecture validation and CAN interface preparation for future MCP2515 SPI-CAN controller integration.
+This step focuses on:
+- embedded communication architecture
+- CAN hardware integration planning
+- SPI-to-CAN interfacing workflow
+- hardware bring-up and validation
+- preparation for future CAN telemetry implementation

 ---